 This level of ambition is an extraordinary undertaking and will require profound and systemic changes.
-Government leadership will be critical, as will actions by industry, education and research institutions, and civic organisations, requiring alignment in terms of policies, governance, and how capital investments are arranged.
+Government leadership will be critical, as will actions by industry, education and research institutions, and civic organisations, requiring alignment in terms of policies, governance, and how we arrange for the needed capital investments.